As has been the case since Apple ditched the 17in MacBook Pro back in 2012, there have been two sizes of MacBook Pro. The 13in and the 15in model.

 Touch Bar, ports and trackpad

-The Touch Bar is available on two of the 13in models and both of the 15in models.
+The Touch Bar is now available on all MacBook Pro models.
 Obviously the 15in machine offers more space for the Touch Bar, but beyond that there’s not really much of a difference.

-Perhaps the £400 saving between the entry-level 15in MacBook Pro and the top-of-the-range 13in model makes up for the differences in graphic capabilities, processor, screen size, and everything else.
+And the £400 difference between the entry-level 15in MacBook Pro and the top-of-the-range 13in model does include differences in graphic capabilities, processor, screen size, and everything else.

 The point of these comparisons is that while we understand that it's normal to pay a premium to buy a pro-laptop, currently, if you need a powerful machine the MacBook Pro doesn't look as good a deal as the iMac.

-But, if you need a portable and price is no object then the 2019 15in MacBook Pro looks like an excellent machine and we can't wait to get our hands on one to review it.
+But, if you need a portable and price is no object then the 2019 15in MacBook Pro looks like an excellent machine.

 If you want a laptop for gaming and graphics then the 2019 15in MacBook Pro will be the one to consider - perhaps treat yourself to a Vega graphics card upgrade though.